Face numbers of sequentially Cohen-Macaulay complexes and Betti numbers of componentwise linear ideals: Betti Tables of Componentwise Linear Ideals

 Now, observe that the complement map $F\mapsto F^c$ induces a bijection between $\mathcal{F}(\Delta^{\ast})$ and $\mathcal{G}(I_\Delta)$ with the property that: if $\gen$ is the image of $F$, then $\deg\gen+|F|=n$ and $\ell_F-1=m(\gen)$.
 Hence, we obtain

 The last part of the statement follows by comparing equations~\eqref{wth} and~\eqref{mu-m}. \end{proof} The following corollary first appeared in~\cite[Proposition 12]{HRW}.
-Unfortunately, there is a misprint in the statement in the published version of the paper.
+Unfortunately, there is a misprint in the statement in the published version of that paper.

 \begin{cor} Let $\Delta$ be sequentially Cohen-Macaulay.
 Then

 \end{cor} \begin{proof} Using algebraic shifting, it is enough to prove the result for the special case of shifted complexes.
 However, in this case the result follows from equation~\eqref{BMN} and Lemma~\ref{lem:shifted-mat}. \end{proof}